saikirananugam/Saikiran-Portfolio/README.md

 ## Contact

-For any inquiries, please reach out to Dubasi Pavan Kumar at [pavankumard.pg19.ma@nitp.ac.in].
+For any inquiries, please reach out to Anugam Saikiran at [pavankumard.pg19.ma@nitp.ac.in].